Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
 The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
 At that time, your concentration on this miracle ends and a terrifying abomination crawls forth from a rift in reality.

-Select an empty set of tiles within range for the horror to spawn in, which occupies a 2 tile radius.
-This horror has three times as much maximum life as you do, 6 essence and acts three times per round, getting its own side in the round order.
+Select 19 contiguous tiles of the shape of your choice for the horror to spawn in.
+(It is size 19.)
+This horror has three times as much maximum life as you do, 6 essence and has three turns per round, getting its own side in the turn order.
 When it uses the Essence Tap minor action, it restores 3 essence.

 The horror's vital statistics match your own.
-Its melee basic attacks deal 2d8 + Presence + Prowess physical damage, and it may immediately make a Grapple attack against any creatures that it hits.
-It may grapple any number of creatures at once, and at the end of each of its turns, it deals 1d6 physical damage to each creature that it has grappled.
+Its melee basic attacks deal 2d8 + Presence + Prowess physical damage, and it gains the effects of the *[grasping strikes](https://tools.fontsofpower.com/affixes/5f1791d257ef5b001712e332)*, *[grasping appendages](https://tools.fontsofpower.com/affixes/5f1757f3a4547a00170586a2)*, *[effervescent grasp (eldritch)](https://tools.fontsofpower.com/affixes/5f19b47e3145950017c9b228)*, and *[reforming](https://tools.fontsofpower.com/affixes/5f02637a2ca9600017163c4b)* affixes.

 It has access to the Shatter Minds power.
 As a minor action at the cost of 1 essence, the horror makes a Focus attack against all creatures within a 6 tile radius, dealing 1d8 + Presence eldritch damage and applying one stack of crazed to all those that it hits.

-At the beginning of each of this creature’s turns, you may make a difficulty 20 Focus (Guidance) check to attempt to control it.
-If you succeed, it acts as you choose for this turn.
+At the beginning of each of this creature’s turns, you may make a difficulty 20 Focus (Guidance) skill check to attempt to control it.
+If you succeed, it acts as you choose for that turn.
 Success or failure, you immediately suffer one level of exhaustion.
 If you fail (or choose not to control the horror):

 - the horror acts as if under the effects of the crazed ailment
 - after it completes the tasks specified in the crazed ailment, the horror attempts to move towards the nearest creature until it is adjacent to them
 - after it has moved, it spends its minor action to use its Shatter Minds power

-Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.
-You cannot attempt to Pray to cast other miracles while you are concentrating on this effect.
-This effect ends after your party completes a rest.

-### Wrath of the Old Gods
+### Wrath of the Void

 <div class="tight">